uttamsil/realestate/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.1.2 - 28-January-2022
+- Fix: Fixed a blank page error on the main Starter Template screen due to the last update (v3.1.2).

+v3.1.1 - 28-January-2022
+- Fix: Import error for Elementor Blocks with PHP 8.x.

+v3.1.0 - 21-January-2022
+- New: Added new mega menu-based categories for better segregation of templates.
+- New: Improved search functionality for better results.
+- Improvement: Improved error handling when plugin installation/activation fails for slow hosting providers.
+- Improvement: Added a pre-import screen to notify about file permissions on the website to avoid errors.
+- Fix: Fixed an issue with redirection while installing the WP Forms plugin.
+- Fix: Fixed an issue with the sync functionality.

 v3.0.25 - 11-January-2022
 - Fix: Fixed an issue where WooCommerce pages won't get created when the Starter Templates plugin is active.